phdru/m_librarian/docs/command_line.rst

     -p, --path path        Path to the directory with the library archives
     --get                  Download exactly one book
-    --id id                Search by database id
+    --get-many N           Download at most this many books --id id                Search by database id
     --surname surname      Search by author’s surname
     --name name            Search by author’s name